PhD Comprehensive Exam

 To schedule the examination (a 2.5 hour period), the candidate must:

-The SBME office will confirm that the candidate has met program requirements and can sit the comprehensive exam.
-They will email documents required for the exam (Recommendation for Advancement to Candidacy and Departmental Exam Form) to the chairperson.
+SBME Student Services will confirm that the candidate has met program requirements and can sit the comprehensive exam.
+They will send the Comprehensive Exam Form to the chairperson to complete.

 Preparation of the written proposal